reoliveral/power-platform-governance/scripts/governance/README.md

 This is designed for **Power Platform administrators** and **Center of Excellence (CoE)** teams who require insight into connections and sharing details.

-## Identify All Connections and Specify the Permissions Associated with Each Connection and Environment
+## Artifacts and the Access Permissions for Each Environment

 ### 📜 PowerShell Script: [Invoke-PPEnvironmentAccessAudit.ps1](./Invoke-PPEnvironmentAccessAudit.ps1)